 Over a thousand Indian start-ups were launched in the year 2017.
-Just like new born babies, these companies took birth with a baton to carve a future better than today.
-As with a new born, people are more focused on what new and innovative these organizations can do.
-What remains far from the spotlight is what the organization is becoming, what culture is its driving force or what atmosphere the company encourages and breeds.
-While the parents of these organization do care about these aspects, they too are preoccupied with feeding, cleaning, and teaching the organization to stand up on its feet.
+Just like newborn babies, these companies took birth with a baton to carve a future better than today.
+As with a newborn, people are more focused on what new and innovative these organizations can do.
+What remains far from the spotlight is what the organization is becoming, what culture is its driving force, or what atmosphere the company encourages and breeds.
+While the parents of these organizations do care about these aspects, they too are preoccupied with feeding, cleaning, and teaching the organization to stand up on its feet.
 Molding the personality of the organization is a long shot from the initial standpoint.
 Is it even necessary this early on?

 When spring was turning into a pleasant summer in Moravia, a son was born to a Jewish merchant, Jacob Freud.
 This child would soon embark upon his journey to become the father of psychoanalysis and lay the foundations of psychology and psychopathology as we know them today.
 The field of psychoanalysis viewed human personality as a combination of desires (forming the Id), morality (forming the Superego), and the balancing factor (called the Ego).
 While the two opposing forces of desires and morality struggle on the inside, the personality we see is the ego’s compromise to accommodate the two forces.
 But this wasn’t where Freud’s theory made a major impact; it was in the conception of the id.